-PROPOSED OPINION OF THE BOARD (by J. Marlin):
+OPINION OF THE BOARD (by J. Marlin):

-The Board is proposing to amend the pretreatment regulations pursuant to Section 13.3 of the Environmental Protection Act (Act).
-The text of the proposal is contained in a separate Proposed Order of this same day.
-The Board will publish the proposal in the Illinois Register and receive public comment for 45 days after the date of publication.
+The Board is amending the pretreatment regulations pursuant to Section 13.3 of the Environmental Protection Act (Act).
+The text of the rules is contained in a separate Order of this same day.